kamping-site/kamping/docs/parameter_handling.md

 For more information about the result object, we refer to its doxygen documentation.

 ### Resize Policy
-Resize policies are only important for out parameters.
-They control if/how the underlying memory/container are resized if the provided memory is not large enough to hold the computed values.
+Resize policies are important only for out parameters.
+They control if and how the underlying memory/container are resized if the provided memory is not large enough to hold the computed values.
-- `no_resize`: the underlying container are not resized and the caller has to ensure that it is large enough to hold all data.
+- `no_resize`: the underlying container is not resized and the caller has to ensure that it is large enough to hold all data.
 - `grow_only`: KaMPIng will resize the underlying container if its initial size is too small.
 However, a container's size will never be reduced.
 - `resize_to_fit`: KaMPIng will resize the underlying container to have exactly the size required to hold all data.